Indoor Air Quality

 How Can I Test My Home For Radon?

 The Grand County Environmental Health Department has FREE radon tests kits for you to use.
 These short-term tests run for 3-7 days, and give you a snapshot of what your radon exposure is in your home.
-Please email EHinfo@co.grand.co.us or give us a call at 970-725-3288 for more information on how to get a radon test kit.
+To get a free test kit, go to your local public library or email EHinfo@co.grand.co.us or give us a call at 970-725-3288 for more information on how to get a radon test kit.

 You can search for radon contractor licenses and get more information about radon testing and mitigation using this link.